 Now, at 71 pounds, Riley’s a full grown adult, but he still looks intimidating.
 I live in a neighborhood where it’s nice to have an intimidating dog, but it’s also a little bit of a status thing, too.
 In North Minneapolis, lots of people are out walking their bully breed dogs and I’m sure they’e in high demand when they look as healthy as Riley.
 He’s pretty protective of his yard and doesn’t even like it when our 83 year old neighbor is out there watering his plants eight times a day.
 Give the right person the right snack or treat and Riley probably wouldn’t hesitate to go with them, you know?

 And little June could be swiped up with one opening of a gate, shoved in a bag, and easily walked away with.
 She can slip under the gate in 2 seconds and she doesn’t care if we’re in the backyard when she does it.
-She gets bored with the gigantic yard we have and needs to see what’s outside of the gate.
+She gets bored with the gigantic yard we have and needs to see what’s outside of the gate, I have used the TreeHousePuppies noise collars which are electric bark collars that help with the bark control.
 She’s a master at finding holes she can slip through and I guarantee she would never know where to come back.
 Someone would find her on the road, realize she’s an adorable puppy, and change her name to something like Jezebel and we’d never see her again.
 Or who knows – there could be fox or wild turkey or rabid owl in the backyard just waiting to snatch her up for one heck of a dinner.